tfl33/ParseChat/README.md

 Easy android chat/messages library using Parse

 - Send and receive messages between users
-- Sends push notifications when users get new messages
+- Receive push notifications when users get new messages

 ## How to use
 - Download this repo and add it as a dependency to your app